 To learn more about how to petition for hazardous duty watch our

 Hazardous Duty Petition Process video, or contact your ERCE representative using the search field above or by visiting the

 Newly elected Mayor and City Council members have the right to elect or reject participation if they are in a full-time position according to

 Kentucky Revised Statute 78.510(21) and this position is their first participation in the County Employees Retirement System (CERS).
 The Reporting Official must complete and submit the Form 2012 for each elected official who qualifies as full-time with no prior CERS service.
 If the elected official initially rejects participation, they can opt to join on a later date if they are in a full-time position.
 The Reporting Official or Employer Administrator should also update the agency head contact information in Employer Self Service to reflect a newly elected Mayor, and remove the previous Mayor's information.

 To learn more about newly elected city officials contact your ERCE representative using the search field above or by visiting the ERCE Contacts page.
 The Form 2012 is available for download on the Available Forms list in

 Employer Self Service.

 The End of Year (EOY) Report is a MUNIS generated report that lists all classified employees, including non-participating, reported to CERS during the school year.
-KRS uses the information from the EOY Report to average and determine service credit for classified employees.
-KRS performs this process at the end of the fiscal year for all classified school board employees submitted on the monthly reports.
-School Boards must submit an End of Year report to KRS no later than July 20th.
+KPPA uses the information from the EOY Report to average and determine service credit for classified employees.
+KPPA performs this process at the end of the fiscal year for all classified school board employees submitted on the monthly reports.
+School Boards must submit an End of Year report to KPPA no later than July 20th.
 Submitting a report after July 20th will result in a penalty per Kentucky Revised Statute 78.615.